wearehanno/action-semantic-release/README.md

 - a commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in semantic versioning).
 - If other commit types (e.g. `style:`, `docs:` and `refactor:`) are present, these will be included in the release, but will _not_ trigger a release by themselves.

-We automatically determine the next [semantic version](https://semver.org) number, generate a changelog (which is included as a markdown file) and publish the release.
+We automatically determine the next [semantic version](https://semver.org) number, generate a changelog as a Markdown file, and publish the release (and package, where requested).

 ## Configuration